 Multiple instances of SQL Server

-When you are running multiple instances of the Database Engine, there are three approaches you can use to manage memory:
+When you are running multiple instances of the Database Engine, there are different approaches you can use to manage memory:

-Use max server memory to control memory usage, as detailed above.
-Establish maximum settings for each instance, being careful that the total allowance is not more than the total physical memory on your machine.
+Use max server memory (MB) in each instance to control memory usage, as detailed above.
+Establish maximum settings for each instance, being careful that the total allowance isn't more than the total physical memory on your machine.
 You might want to give each instance memory proportional to its expected workload or database size.
 This approach has the advantage that when new processes or instances start up, free memory will be available to them immediately.
-The drawback is that if you are not running all of the instances, none of the running instances will be able to utilize the remaining free memory.
+The drawback is that if you aren't running all of the instances, none of the running instances will be able to utilize the remaining free memory.

-Use min server memory to control memory usage, as detailed above.
-Establish minimum settings for each instance, so that the sum of these minimums is 1-2 GB less than the total physical memory on your machine.
+Use min server memory (MB) in each instance to control memory usage, as detailed above.
+Establish minimum settings for each instance, so that the sum of these minimums is 1 - 2 GB less than the total physical memory on your machine.
 Again, you may establish these minimums proportionately to the expected load of that instance.
 This approach has the advantage that if not all instances are running at the same time, the ones that are running can use the remaining free memory.
-This approach is also useful when there is another memory-intensive process on the computer, since it would insure that SQL Server would at least get a reasonable amount of memory.
+This approach is also useful when there is another memory-intensive process on the computer, since it would ensure that SQL Server would at least get a reasonable amount of memory.
 The drawback is that when a new instance (or any other process) starts, it may take some time for the running instances to release memory, especially if they must write modified pages back to their databases to do so.

 You can change these settings without restarting the instances, so you can easily experiment to find the best settings for your usage pattern.

-Example A. Set the max server memory option to 4 GB.
+A. Set the max server memory option to 4 GB

 sp_configure specifies the name of the option as

-max server memory (MB), the example demonstrates omitting the
+max server memory (MB), you can omit the

 sp_configure 'show advanced options', 1; GO RECONFIGURE; GO sp_configure 'max server memory', 4096; GO RECONFIGURE; GO